Pfadfinder

 What it offers

-- Games, discovery and outdoor activities
+- Games, discovery and outdoor adventures

 - First experiences of teamwork and responsibility